jtr13/quarto-edav-template/README.md

 - [ ] 3.
 Use `browseURL("docs/index.html")` to view your book locally (or just open `docs/index.html` in a browser).

 - [ ] 4.
 If it looks good, commit and push all changed files to GitHub.

+- [ ] 5.
+Check that the rendered site looks correct on GitHub and that the links back to GitHub (icon on top left, edit this page / report an issue on right) work properly.

 (You will need to repeat steps 2 and 4 every time you wish to update the book on GitHub Pages.)